gmcmacran/TypeOneTypeTwoSim/README.md

 For the one sample tests, all 200 data points are associated with one group.
 The one parameter is estimated using all 200 data points.
-For the one way tests, there are two groups and therefore two parameters that must be estimated.
+For the one way tests, there are two groups and therefore two parameters estimated.
 Each parameter is based on only 100 data points each.
 The cost of less data per parameter is a type I error further from the target 5%.

 <img src="man/figures/README-typeOneSummary2-1.png" width="100%" />

 # One Sample Type II Error Rate

-All tests can achieve near 0% type II error for a large enough effect size.
+All tests achieve near 0% type II error for a large enough effect size.

 <img src="man/figures/README-typeTwoSummary-1.png" width="100%" />

 # One Way Type II Error Rate

-Similar to above, all tests can achieve near 0% type II error rate.
+Similar to above, all one way tests have near 0% type II error rate for large effect sizes.

 <img src="man/figures/README-typeTwoSummary2-1.png" width="100%" />